 It often feels like he’s expecting a lot from you.
 For him to be the one in control he’ll find his ways to play you and you’ll feel like you’ve got so many gaps to close because he’s expecting too much from you.

 He makes you feel like you’re not enough for him.
 Again, he’ll do everything to be in control, and he’ll find his ways to play with you – to make you feel you’re not enough so that he has control and power in the relationship.

 5. He comes and goes whenever he wants – at times he doesn’t show up when he says he will

 Emotional intimacy and stability in a romantic relationship scare him off.
-He needs the control and the power, hence he’ll come and go when he wants.
+He needs control and power, hence he’ll come and go when he wants.
 He’s not serious, he’s just playing.

 He ghosts you from time to time.
 Since he has the “I don’t owe you anything” mindset, he’ll go out of the picture for some time, and he’ll do this often enough to leave you feeling confused.

 He doesn’t show up on time.
 It’s ok for him to be late now and then, but when he’s playing you, he’ll be later more than normal.
 Closeness and sensitivity are weak spots to him, he’ll keep the game going to avoid them.

 6. He doesn’t want to get ‘too involved’ by meeting your friends or family

 Meeting your family or friends would allow him to see more of you, of who you are, and it’d leave you to have hopes for a future with him.
 This is something a player doesn’t want, so your boyfriend plays you to not get “too involved” in the relationship.